morizkay/silent-tweeps/README.md

 # Silent Tweeps

-Browser extension to hide some Twitter's features, currently supports:
+Browser extension to disable some Twitter's features, currently makes you:

-- Hide compose tweet field
+- Can't tweet
-- Hide retweet button
+- Can't retweet
-- Hide like button
+- Can't like